Funny Thing About Love

-Funny Thing About Love is a 2021 American romantic comedy film directed by Adam White and starring Jon Heder, Summer Bellessa, Kevan Moezzi, Jason Gray, Brooke White, Pat Finn, Alaina Beauloye, and Barry Corbin.
+Funny Thing About Love is a 2021 American romantic comedy film directed by Adam White and starring Jon Heder, Summer Bellessa, Kevan Moezzi, Jason Gray, Brooke White, Pat Finn (in his final film role), Alaina Beauloye, and Barry Corbin.

 Premise

 A successful business woman takes her boyfriend home for Thanksgiving, only to find her family is trying to reunite her with her lost love.